 Modern Art refers to the art movement that began in the late 19th century and continued through the 20th century, marking a bold shift from traditional styles.
+Artists of this period broke away from realistic depictions and began experimenting with new ideas, materials, and techniques.

 Modern art focuses on individual expression, imagination, and emotion — not just on how things look, but on how they feel.